Worm | Facts, Diet, Habitat & Pictures

 Appearance

 Worms are elongated, cylindrical invertebrates with soft, segmented bodies.
 They lack limbs, external appendages, and a distinct head, with a simple body structure.
-Their skin is typically moist and covered in mucus, aiding in respiration and movement.
+Worm skin is typically moist and covered in mucus, aiding in respiration and movement.

 Worms come in various colors, including pink, brown, and red, depending on the species.
 They exhibit rhythmic, undulating motions when crawling or burrowing through soil or aquatic environments.